davatorium/rofi/doc/rofi-theme.5.markdown

 ### Advanced layout

 The layout of **rofi** can be tweaked by packing the 'fixed' widgets in a custom structure.

 The following widgets are fixed, as they provide core **rofi** functionality:

- * prompt
+- prompt
- * entry
+- entry
- * overlay
+- overlay
- * case-indicator
+- case-indicator
- * message
+- message
- * listview
+- listview
- * mode-switcher
+- mode-switcher
- * num-rows
+- num-rows
- * num-filtered-rows
+- num-filtered-rows

 The following keywords are defined and can be used to automatically pack a subset of the widgets.
 These are used in the default theme as depicted in the figure above.

- * mainbox
-   Packs: `inputbar, message, listview, mode-switcher`
+- mainbox Packs: `inputbar, message, listview, mode-switcher`
- * inputbar
-   Packs: `prompt,entry,case-indicator`
+- inputbar Packs: `prompt,entry,case-indicator`

 Any widget name starting with `textbox` is a textbox widget, others are box widgets and can pack other widgets.

-There are several special widgets that can be used by prefixing the name of the widget:
+There are several special widgets that can be used by prefixing the name of the
+widget:

-#### textbox
+#### Textbox widget

 This is a read-only textbox widget.
 The displayed string can be set with `content`.

 Example: